christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 * No spaces
 * No weird characters--just alphanumeric ones--though you'll sometimes see programmers use the "_" character as well.
 * You can't start a name with a number
-* You can't use a *reserved word* such as
+* You can't use a *reserved word* such as "var", "Number", "String, etc.
+* You can't use the same name for two variables

 **Important:** You should use [camelCase](#camelcase) for naming variables.
 This isn't strictly required, but I highly recommend it.

-**Important:** You can't use duplicate names.
-Whene

-###Give it a try!
-Play around with [this example](http://www.christensenacademy.org/modules/beginning-actionscript/textpage/variable-declaration-and-assignment.fla) to help you understand how variables work.

 ###Literals
 Consider the following example: